hadizz/persian-typo-mistake-extension/README.md

 <img src="./screenshot.png" width="420px" height="100%" alt="persian mistake typo screenshot" title="persian mistake typo screenshot"/>

-With this extension you can fix your text that is written in persian but on an english keyboard! this extension also reverts english text.
+With this extension, you can fix your text that is written in Persian but on an English keyboard. this extension also reverts English text.

 for example: